erg-lang/erg/doc/EN/syntax/type/01_type_system.md

 The type for the entire nominal type (`NominalType`) and the type for the entire structural type (`StructuralType`) are subtypes of the type for the entire type (`Type`).

 Erg can pass arguments (type arguments) to the type definition.
-An `Option`, `Array`, etc. with type arguments are called a polynomial kind.
+An `Option`, `List`, etc. with type arguments are called a polynomial kind.
 These are not themselves types, but they become types by applying arguments.
 Types such as `Int`, `Str`, etc., which have no arguments, are called simple types (scalar types).

 A type can be regarded as a set, and there is an inclusion relation.
 For example, `Num` contains `Add`, `Sub`, etc., and `Int` contains `Nat`.
 The upper class of all classes is `Object == Class {:}` and the lower class of all types is `Never == Class {}`.
 This is described below.

 ## Types

-A type like `Array T` can be regarded as a function of type `Type -> Type` that takes type `T` as an argument and returns type `Array T` (also called Kind in type theory).
-Types like `Array T` are specifically called polymorphic types, and `Array` itself is called unary Kind.
+A type like `List T` can be regarded as a function of type `Type -> Type` that takes type `T` as an argument and returns type `List T` (also called Kind in type theory).
+Types like `List T` are specifically called polymorphic types, and `List` itself is called unary Kind.

 The type of a function whose argument and return types are known is denoted as `(T, U) -> V`.
 If you want to specify an entire two-argument function of the same type, you can use `|T| (T, T) -> T`, and if you want to specify an entire N-argument function, you can use `Func N`.
 However, the `Func N` type has no information about the number of arguments or their types, so all return values are of type `Obj` when called.